MicrosoftDocs/winrt-api/windows.ui.xaml.input/focusmanager_trymovefocusasync_1478983649.md

 - The control getting focus receieves its [GettingFocus](../windows.ui.xaml/uielement_gettingfocus.md) event synchronously, but does not receive [GotFocus](../windows.ui.xaml/uielement_gotfocus.md) until the asynchronous operation completes.

 [TryFocusAsync](focusmanager_tryfocusasync_1779533284.md) completes synchronously when called on an element running in the app process.

+You can also use either the [FindNextElement(FocusNavigationDirection, FindNextElementOptions)](focusmanager_findnextelement_918683319.md) method or the [FindNextElement(FocusNavigationDirection)](focusmanager_findnextelement_1379272417.md) method to programmatically move focus.
+These methods retrieve the element (as a [DependencyObject](../windows.ui.xaml/dependencyobject.md)) that will receive focus based on the specified navigation direction (directional navigation only, cannot be used to emulate tab navigation).

+> [!NOTE]
+> We recommend using the FindNextElement method instead of FindNextFocusableElement because FindNextFocusableElement retrieves a UIElement, which returns null if the next focusable element is not a UIElement (such as a [Hyperlink](../windows.ui.xaml.documents/hyperlink.md) object).

 ## -examples

 Here, we show how to set focus on a WebView object, and, if that fails, restore focus to the original element.